 **”What is a reptile?” – non fiction reading & comprehension passage – updated KWL sheets

 Snake trail addition and subtraction math game – Mark alternating spaces with + and – signs, shuffle a stack of playing cards with face cards removed.
 Each child receives a die, dry erase board and marker, and game marker.
 Student rolls the die and moves the appropriate number of spaces.
 They draw 2 cards from the pile and write the problem & solution on their board using the operation they landed on.
 Continue until board is full.
-Fast finishers can go back and reverse the operation for extra practice.
+Fast finishers can go back and reverse the operation for extra practice. – Note: The original printable from Scholastic is no longer available.
+A slightly blurry version is available at the link.

 Wild Kratts episode “Gila Monster Under My House”